souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

 ## Prepare a Demo Application

 > You are expected to have [GraalVM installed with Native Image support](../README.md).

-1. Crate a new Java project with **Maven** in your favourite IDE, called "Fortune".
+1. Crate a new Java project with **Maven** in your favourite IDE, called "Fortune", in the `org.example` package name.
 The application should contain a sole Java file with the following content:

     ```java
+    package org.example;

     import com.fasterxml.jackson.core.JsonProcessingException;
     import com.fasterxml.jackson.databind.JsonNode;
     import com.fasterxml.jackson.databind.ObjectMapper;